Dog Chocolate Toxicity Calculator

 - Dose of theobromine/caffeine — Amount of substance received, per 1 kilogram or 1 pound of the body weight.

 - Prognosis — Expected state of your pet.

 Talking about a good prognosis… would you like to find something more about your favorite pets?
 Go to dog pregnancy calculator. 🐩

 How much chocolate can a dog eat?

 Chocolate can be lethal to dogs.
-We definitely shouldn't give them not even a little bit of it — pets metabolize food differently than we do.
+We definitely shouldn't give them even a little bit of it.
+Pets metabolize food in a different way than humans do.

-Theobromine and caffeine are two substances responsible for this deadly effect; it is generally believed that a combined dose of less than 15.01 mg/kg (7.5 mg/lb) shouldn't harm your dog.
+Theobromine and caffeine are two substances that are deadly to them.
+It is generally believed that a combined dose of less than 15.01 mg/kg (7.5 mg/lb) shouldn't harm your dog.

 This dose is equivalent to:

 - 1 piece of dark-sweet chocolate for a 3 kg (6 lb) dog.